 3 – our government, and society at large, seem to ignore both the common-sense knowledge, and the scientific evidence which links physical activity and health in its planning and provision of services.

-In chapter 3 of The Miracle Pill, the appropriately named Peter Walker presents an overview of a few men who contributed to our knowledge of the link between physical activity and health.
+In chapter 3 of The Miracle Pill, Peter Walker presents an overview of a few men who contributed to our knowledge of the link between physical activity and health.

 He concludes the chapter with the regret, held by one of the men, that despite a lifetime of evidence-based research, he was unable to fully change the mind set of senior government policy makers.